 With such a person these lines are concerned.
 His name is Maurice Bellière.

 Maurice was a French priest who belonged to the Society of the Missionaries of Africa, more commonly known as the White Fathers.
-In 1905, after a few years of reliable service, Maurice ran away and returned to France.
+In 1905, after a few years of reliable service on the African Missions, Maurice ran away and returned to France.
 He died in an asylum for the insane in Caen in 1907.
 He was 33.

 To the present writer, who prefers a man to succeed rather than fail, the story of Fr.
 Maurice Bellière throws a rather puzzling light on Saint Thérèse.
 Had she not offered her life as a Carmelite nun for missionary priests?
 Had she not promised to return after her death to spend her heaven doing good in this human world?
 Yet, here is a missionary priest, one personally known to Saint Thérèse, a priest to whom she had directly promised her unfailing assistance, a priest, moreover, of whose sincerity and commitment there can be no doubt, and he turns out to be a failure.
 One would imagine that with such assistance behind him, he should have succeeded.